'Basketball savant' LaVall Jordan helped fuel Michigan's rise under John Beilein

 Stuart Douglass, who played at Michigan from 2008-12, credited Jordan with adding the floater to his game — a shot he still carries with him as he plays overseas in Israel — and teaching him how to play with pace.

-According to Douglass, Jordan excelled as a player developer because he had playing experience at different levels — at Butler from 1997-2001 and professionally overseas — and he never stopped trying to learn since getting into coaching in 2003.
+According to Douglass, Jordan excelled at developing players' skills because he had playing experience at different levels — at Butler from 1997-2001 and professionally overseas — and he never stopped trying to learn once he moved into coaching in 2003.

 “He was never the most athletic guy when he played, but he was still a great scorer and a good shooter, and he knew how to get his shot off,” Douglass said.
 “We played similarly (from an athletic standpoint), so just picking up from that details here and there about spacing, about keeping guys on your hip on ball screens and getting shots off over taller guys.

 “He's just been growing his knowledge of the game every year as far as I can tell.
-He employed a lot of what he taught us just from personal experience. …A lot of stuff in our offense was very dictated by the system and with a lot of ball-screen stuff with the point guard, so he probably couldn't teach us everything that he had in his basketball brain.”
+He employed a lot of what he taught us just from personal experience. …A lot of stuff in our offense (at Michigan) was very dictated by the system and with a lot of ball-screen stuff with the point guard, so he probably couldn't teach us everything that he had in his basketball brain.”

 Coaching experience

-Douglass described Jordan’s coaching style as “very calm but serious,” and noted he was always professional and attentive with details during their two seasons together at Michigan.
+Douglass described Jordan’s coaching style as “very calm but serious,” and noted he was always professional and attentive to detail during their two seasons together at Michigan.

 “Everyone respected him, and he knew a lot about that game on both sides of the ball,” Douglass said.
 “Our offense was pretty much a set …but defensively I was really impressed with how all the assistants were very knowledgeable on defense game to game and game planning.
 It was like all parts.
 There was really nothing missing that I saw.”

-Jordan spent 13 years as an assistant coach at Butler, Iowa and Michigan before he landed his first head coaching job at the University of Wisconsin-Milwaukee in 2016.
+Jordan spent 13 years as an assistant coach at Butler, Iowa and Michigan before he landed his first head coaching job at Milwaukee in 2016.

 During his one year at Milwaukee, the Panthers finished with an 11-24 record before making an improbable run to the Horizon League tournament title game as the No. 10 seed.